TOPIC- Definition of Goods And Sale

 Types of Goods

-- Generic Goods: are unascertained goods that are not specifically identified at the time of a contract of sale is made. g.
-50 kg of rice out of 500 kg of rice.
+c) Generic Goods are unascertained goods that are not specifically identified at the time of a contract of sale is made.
+E.g. 50 kg of rice out of 500 kg of rice.

 Sale: When under a contract of sale the property in the goods is transferred from the seller to the buyer, the contract is called a sale.